giomungcal/yogi-web-portfolio/README.md

 - **September 25**:
   - Finalization and polishing of animations

-` all built from scratch `
+`i learned a looot from creating this project - all built from scratch !`

-i love jojo's bizarre adventures, you should read/watch it too ⭐
+_i love jojo's bizarre adventures, you should watch it ⭐_